idvorkin/idvorkin.github.io/_d/product.md

 ### Engagement vs Growth

-- Growth is getting new users - New entrypoints, advertising, etc - DAU/WAU/MAU
+- Growth is getting new users - New entry points, advertising, etc - DAU/WAU/MAU
 - Engagement - Getting existing users to have more value - Usage Time

 ### DAU is retention and new users

-- Recall DAU needs new users returning users.
+- Recall DAU needs new users and returning users.
 New users vs retention likely matters in a

 ## Flywheels